'Poop trains' may return to Alabama

 So far, Big Sky has not submitted a request to modify the permit, according to ADEM.

-Since government agencies cannot restrict interstate commerce, there is nothing prohibiting companies from accepting out-of-state waste as long as the process is properly documented and approved by ADEM.
+Since the state government agency cannot regulate interstate commerce, there is nothing prohibiting companies from accepting out-of-state waste as long as the process is properly documented and approved by ADEM.

 Brooke has concerns about what is in the waste and whether the landfill would be able to keep it from leaching out and impacting the environment.